PARTICIPATORY SPORT FOR CRAFT ARTISTS

 All shows are member-curated with images chosen from members' artwork and work by artists outside of crafthaus!

 Members will curate their online shows and are solely responsible for their exhibitions from beginning to end.
-Of course, technical assistance is always available, but crafthaus does not interfere in curatorial decisions.
+Of course, technical assistance is always available as needed. crafthaus does not interfere in curatorial decisions.

 NOTE: There will be absolutely no fee collected from submitting members, and no renumeration will be paid to the curators either !
-This is an effort to give all members a chance to do something just for the fun of it, be a curator and select work, or have work shown without regard to the usual hassles and cost of shipping, insurance, storage considerations, and so on.
+This is an effort to give all members a chance to do something just for the fun of it, select work or have work shown without regard to the usual hassles and cost of shipping, insurance, storage considerations, and so on.

 PAST online crafthaus exhibitions.

-Curators: Please start pitching your project ideas to Brigitte ! crafthauseditor[at]live.com.
+Curators: Please start pitching your project ideas to Brigitte via email ! crafthauseditor[at]live.com.

 Comment